 - Line up to the rig mud pumps.
 Break circulation slowly.
 When it has been determined that full returns have been established, gradually increase the pump rate and circulate the total hole volume.
 Record the pressures at the various flow rates.
-At the end of circulation, record the pressure with the estimated displacement rate.
+Record the pressure with the estimated displacement rate at the end of circulation.

 - During circulation, monitor pit levels, bottoms-up mud properties, and eventual shows.

 - After bottom circulation, line up the cement head to the manifold.

 - Check the lines and connect the cementing manifold to the rig mud pumps.
 All manifold lines shall be flushed with water and pressure tested to 5,000 psi before the job.

 - The Mud Engineer shall record initial pit levels.
 He shall be present at the mud pits during the single-stage cementing and displacement operations, reporting any loss on returns, pertinent facts, and data.